-Chapter 7 describes defendants under Federal correctional supervision - probation, parole, and supervised release - including the outcome of the supervision (successful completion or violations), admissions to and releases from Federal prison, and time served by Federal inmates.
+Chapter 7 describes defendants under Federal correctional supervision - probation, parole, and supervised release - including the outcome of the supervision (successful completion or violations).

 The Methodology section describes the procedures followed in analyzing data and developing tables.

 The Glossary contains definitions for terms used in the Compendium.
 Since many terms used in the text and tables have specialized meanings (either because they refer to Federal law or because of reporting procedures by the Federal agencies supplying the data), readers are encouraged to check the glossary for exact definitions of tabulated data.